axoflow/axosyslog-core-docs/content/docs/chapter-enrich-data/geoip-parser/geoip-parser-options/_index.md

 | Synopsis: | database()                     |
 | Default:  | `/usr/share/GeoIP/GeoIP.dat` |

 *Description:* The full path to the GeoIP database to use.
-Note that {{% productparam "abbrev" %}} must have the required privileges to read this file.
-Do not modify or delete this file while {{% productparam "abbrev" %}} is running, it can crash {{% productparam "abbrev" %}}.
+Note that {{% param "product.abbrev" %}} must have the required privileges to read this file.
+Do not modify or delete this file while {{% param "product.abbrev" %}} is running, it can crash {{% param "product.abbrev" %}}.